fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - 1.
 Response Total
 	  - The value entered will determine that amount of desired responses for a block of logic.
 In the example above, only 50 complete responses for the logic (seen in #2) is allowed.
 By default, this number is 10.
 	* - 2.
 Logic Rule
-	  - The deciding factor when determing the end point of the respondents journey.
+	  - The deciding factor when determining the end point of the respondents journey.
 In the example above, if 50 respondents completed the survey with the response of "Amour" AND stayed at the Hotel Nelligan, then the 51st respondent will be redirected to the "Quota Filled" screen.
 	* - 3.
 Survey Path
 	  - Depending on what you determine in the "then" clause, the respondent will the defined path.
 In this case, the user will be brought to the "Quota filled" page at the end of the survey.
 The available branching paths are:
 			* Exit the survey with a quota filled message